calvium/react-native-component-viewer/README.md

 ```
 The `onClose` prop above runs the function that closes the list UI when the `Done` button is pressed on the UI.

-Then you can navigate to it as any other screen
+Then you can navigate to it as any other screen:

 ```js
 this.props.navigation.navigate('ComponentViewer');